lebe-dev/syspass-permissions-tool/README.md

 I did test with Core i7 12650H and 1800+ accounts, webdriver eat 2-3 GB of RAM and crashed on 70%.
 SPT saves progress in file cache.
 Use `--resume` option for `get-empty` command if you want to continue interrupted process.

-Also headless for webdriver is preferable.
+Also headless mode for webdriver is preferable.

 ## For developers